arimatakao/mdx/README.md

 #### Getting error "While getting manga chapters: request is failed".
 I can't download anything.
 Why?

 This issue is related to the MangaDex API (https://api.mangadex.org/docs/2-limitations/#general-rate-limit), mdx is sending too many requests per second.
 Try downloading chapters later.

+#### Getting error "Chapters x-y not found, try another range, language, translation group etc."

+Maybe you didn't specify the translation group, chapter range, or language correctly.
+Make sure that the chapter can be opened on MangaDex (not on external resource).

+Sometimes it doesn't download or work correctly.
+Just try again later.

 ## TODO 📌